bridgesra/soar_experiment_data_code/readme.md

 # Readme
 This is the readme for the anonymized and obfuscated data from the SOAR (AI ATAC 3) user study.

-The experiment, data, and our results are found in our paper.
+The experiment, data, and our results are found in our paper https://arxiv.org/abs/2208.06075.

 Please cite our paper when using this data or code.

-(add citation once online)
+@article{bridges2022testing,
+  title={Testing SOAR Tools in Use}, author={Bridges, Robert A and Rice, Ashley E and Oesch, Sean and Nichols, Jeff A and Watson, Cory and Spakes, Kevin and Norem, Savannah and Huettel, Mike and Jewell, Brian and Weber, Brian and others}, journal={arXiv preprint arXiv:2208.06075}, year={2022}
+}